chinshr/merchant_sidekick/README.md

     end

+## Future Features

+Provide mechanism for persistent and non-persistent shopping carts.
+Carts are currently meant to be stored in sessions, which have size constraints, unless they are persisted in the DB.

 ## License

-Copyright (c) 2008-2012 Juergen Fesslmeier, released under the MIT license.
+Copyright (c) 2008-2013 Juergen Fesslmeier, released under the MIT license.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in